lmmarttell/HR_Analytics_Dashboard/README.md

 # HR Analytics Dashboard: Employee Retention & Attrition Analysis

+## 📊 Project Overview

+Dataset Size
+- 5,000 Employee Records

+Tools Used
+- SQL
+- Power BI
+- DAX
+- Power Query

+Dashboard Pages
+- Executive Summary
+- Employee Demographics
+- Attrition Analysis
+- Compensation Analysis

+Key KPIs
+- Overall Attrition Rate
+- High-Risk Departments
+- Average Tenure
+- Salary Distribution
+- High Performer Attrition
+- Gender Pay Gap

+## Business Questions

+This dashboard answers questions such as:

+- What is the company's overall attrition rate?
+- Which departments experience the highest turnover?
+- Which employees are at the highest risk of leaving?
+- How does salary relate to employee retention?
+- Are high-performing employees leaving the organization?
+- Does tenure influence attrition?
+- Are there gender pay disparities?
+- Which job roles have the highest turnover?

 ## 📊 Business Problem

 **Employee turnover is costly and impacts productivity.** Organizations lose institutional knowledge, incur recruitment and training costs (typically 50-200% of annual salary), and face productivity gaps during transitions.